 While it’s folklore that you can balance an egg on its end only during the Equinox, this magical time of the year is perfect for thinking about balance in our lives.

-In the Pacific Northwest, balance can be seemingly hard to come by.
+In the Pacific Northwest, where I live, balance can be seemingly hard to come by.
 July sees the sun rising at 4:30 and setting close to 10:00 PM.
 In contrast, winter bathes us in eternal twilight interrupted only by a few paltry hours of misty, overcast daytime.

 It’s taken me a few years to learn how to follow these natural season rythms.
 I’m used to four seasons of equal length, easily measure and distributed.
 In this corner of the country, it feels like feast or famine.

 But the comforting part is that we don’t have to be balanced all the time.
 Just like nature, we can swing wildly in different directions as long as we come back to center twice a year or so to regroup.